-Pre-Approval is a preliminary assessment of a borrower’s creditworthiness and ability to qualify for a mortgage loan, based on a review of financial information.
+Pre-Approval is a preliminary assessment of a borrower’s creditworthiness.
+It defines their ability to qualify for a mortgage loan, based on a review of financial information.

-Pre-approval is an important step in the mortgage loan process.
-It involves a lender evaluating a borrower’s financial information, such as their income, credit history, and debt-to-income ratio, to determine if they are likely to qualify for a mortgage loan.
+The process of pre-approval involves a lender evaluating a borrower’s financial information.
+This includes borrower’s income, credit history, and debt-to-income ratio.
+All this information helps determine if they are likely to qualify for a mortgage loan.

 During the pre-approval process, the lender will typically request documentation such as pay stubs, bank statements, and tax returns to verify the borrower’s financial standing.
 They may also pull the borrower’s credit report to assess their creditworthiness.